 You can find more information by clicking here.

-This cable car over the Thames takes you from the Royal Docks to Greenwich Peninsula.
-This was one of the controversial travel innovations, along with the ‘Boris bikes’ that were introduced by Boris Johnson when he was Mayor of London.
+Formerly known as The Emirates Air Line, it takes you from and to Royal Docks to Greenwich Peninsula.
+This was one of the controversial ‘travel innovations’, along with the ‘Boris Bikes’ that were introduced by Boris Johnson when he was Mayor of London.

-Single journeys cost £4.50, but if purchased with an Oyster or contactless debit or credit card then its £3.70.
-You can buy tickets online or at the actual terminals at both Greenwich Peninsula or Royal Docks.
+Single journeys cost £6.
+You can purchase tickets online or at the actual terminals at both Greenwich Peninsula or Royal Docks.

 Kids: Free or half price

 COMING TO LONDON WITH CHILDREN